dotnet/dotnet-docker/samples/dotnetapp/README.md

 dotnet run Hello .NET Core
 ```

-You can produce an application that is ready to deploy to production locally using the following command.
+You can produce an application that is ready to deploy to production using the following command.

 ```console
 dotnet publish -c release -o out
 ```

-You can run the published application using the following command.
-You can copy and run in on another machine with .NET Core 2.0 installed.
+You can run the published application using the following command:

 ```console
 cd out